wp-plugins/twitter-facebook-google-plusone-share/readme.txt

 * Left side floating option is the latest trend these days.
 The top and left spacing can be configured according to your site layout.
 Using simple CSS and not ajax for better performance.
 Also floating bar can be fixed on that position or absolute and can be configured easily through settings.

+* Option to display on home page, static pages, category, tag, archive pages.

+* Shortcode [tfg_social_share] which can be inserted in test for any post or pages to display the socail share bar.

+* Add a custom field "disable_social_share" with value "yes" to disable social share for specific pages or posts.

+* Facebook Like thumbnail will now display thumbnail specific to the post or page.

+* Adjust width of individual social share button configure count display.

 * Option to manually display the share box at any position.